TheJacksonLaboratory/zarr_and_dask_demo/README.md

 #### Launch an interactive session for the March 3, 2022 workshop

 _Note_: You should _only_ use this command for the workshop.
-See the section on launching of the dev partition below for future reference.
+See the section on launching an interactive session on the dev partition below for future reference.

 `srun -p RIT_CI_Only -q rit_test -A dask_class -c 32 --mem=320GB --time=08:00:00 --pty bash`